-Sara is an Associate within our Court of Protection team.
-She previously worked alongside a Panel Deputy for five years, concentrating on property and financial affairs, going on to spend two years at a niche litigation firm, where she focused mainly on welfare disputes at the Court of Protection, including seeking reviews of Deprivation of Liberty safeguards.
+Sara is a Senior Associate within both our Private Client and Compensation Protection teams.
+She previously worked alongside a Panel Deputy for five years, concentrating on property and financial affairs, going on to spend two years at a niche litigation firm, where she focused mainly on welfare disputes at the Court of Protection – acting mainly for family members and the Protected Person.

-Sara now advises both family members as well as care home providers on the Deprivation of Liberty safeguards.
 Sara is used to dealing with both contentious and non-contentious matters regarding property and financial affairs and welfare issues.
 Sara also has experience of managing cases at the Court of Protection which have a multi-jurisdictional element.
-In addition, Sara advises families on challenging CHC (Continuing Healthcare) funding decisions and failures of Local Authorities to comply with their obligations under the Mental Capacity Act and Care Act.
+In addition, Sara advises families on challenging CHC (Continuing Healthcare) funding decisions and failures of Local Authorities to comply with their obligations under both the Mental Capacity Act and Care Act.

 Sara’s skills and experience include:

-- Applications to the Court of Protection in respect of welfare matters (including reviewing Deprivation of Liberty safeguards and applications for best interest decisions in respect of residence, care and contact with Human Rights Act aspects)
+- applications to the Court of Protection in respect of welfare matters (including applications for best interest decisions in respect of residence, care and contact)

-- Acting on behalf of professional Deputies in the day to day management of Deputyship cases
+- acting on behalf of a professional Deputy in respect of the day-to-day management of Deputyship cases

-- Investigating financial abuse claims on behalf of professional Deputies
+- investigating financial abuse claims in respect of vulnerable individuals

 First tier membership of Solicitors for the Elderly